 \section{Abstract}

-A group theoretical description of the Majorana--Oppenheimer quantum electrodynamics is considered.
+A group theoretical description of the Majorana-Oppenheimer quantum electrodynamics is considered.
 Different spinor realizations of the Maxwell and Dirac fields are discussed.
-A representation of the Majorana--Oppenheimer wave equations in terms of the Gel'fand--Yaglom formalism is given.
+A representation of the Majorana-Oppenheimer wave equations in terms of the Gel'fand-Yaglom formalism is given.

-\leftline{{\bf PACS 1998:} 02.10.Tq, 02.30.Gp} \leftline{{\bf MSC 2000:} 15A66, 22E43, 35Q40} In 1950, Gupta \cite{Gup50} and Bleuler \cite{Ble50} proposed to quantize the electromagnetic field via the four--potential $A_\mu$.
-As known, such a quantization gives rise to the following difficulties: non--physical degrees of freedom, indefinite metric, null helicity, peculiar opposition between electromagnetic field and other physical fields.
+\leftline{{\bf PACS 1998:} 02.10.Tq, 02.30.Gp} \leftline{{\bf MSC 2000:} 15A66, 22E43, 35Q40} In 1950, Gupta \cite{Gup50} and Bleuler \cite{Ble50} proposed to quantize the electromagnetic field via the four-potential $A_\mu$.
+As is known, such a quantization gives rise to the following difficulties: non-physical degrees of freedom, indefinite metric, null helicity, peculiar opposition between electromagnetic field and other physical fields.
 More recently, Bogoliubov and Shirkov said: ``Among all the physical fields the electromagnetic field is quantized with the most difficulty'' \cite{BS93}.
-By this reason at the present time many physicists considered a situation with the quantization of the electromagnetic field as unsatisfactory.
-It is clear that the Gupta--Bleuler phenomenology should be replaced by a more rigorous alternative.
+For that reason at present time many physicists considered a situation with the quantization of the electromagnetic field as unsatisfactory.
+It is clear that the Gupta-Bleuler phenomenology should be replaced by a more rigorous alternative.

-Beyond all shadow of doubt, one of the main candidates on the role of such an alternative is the Majorana--Oppenheimer quantum electrodynamics.
+Beyond all shadow of doubt, one of the main candidates on the role of such an alternative is the Majorana-Oppenheimer quantum electrodynamics.
 At the beginning of thirties of the last century Majorana \cite{Maj} and Oppenheimer \cite{Opp31} proposed to consider the Maxwell theory of electromagnetism as the wave mechanics of the photon.
 They introduced a wave function of the form

 where $\bE$ and $\bB$ are electric and magnetic fields.
 In virtue of this the standard Maxwell equations can be rewritten